-- Dehumidify basements, but empty humidifiers and clean them daily with vinegar solution.
+- Dehumidify basements, but empty dehumidifiers and clean them daily with vinegar solution.

 - Clean often any moldy surfaces in the basement or in other areas of the home.

-- Avoid prolonged used of vaporizers to manage symptoms during asthma attacks.
+- Avoid prolonged use of vaporizers to manage symptoms during asthma attacks.

 - Avoid scheduling camping and hiking trips during times of high pollen count (generally, May and June for grass pollen and mid-August to October for ragweed in the eastern half of the United States).